DenizenScript/Denizen-Beginners-Guide/source/guides/basics/mechanisms.md

-Mechanisms and Properties (PLACEHOLDER ONLY)
+Mechanisms And Properties (PLACEHOLDER ONLY)
 -------------------------

 **TODO: Write-up that introduces the mechanisms (particularly on entities) and properties in general (particularly on items).**